tjmcraft/TJMC-Launcher/README.md

   - [x] Connect to keytar store
   - [x] Implement multi-account store
   - [ ] Implement next **TCHost** (WebRTC) under Host (need for host auth system to authorize in signaling server)

-## Download 💿
-If you are looking to install **TJMC-Launcher** without setting up a development environment, you can consume our binary [releases](https://github.com/tjmcraft/TJMC-Launcher/releases).

 ## Developing 💻